igor822/gomicro/README.md

-Micro Project
+Gomicro
 ==================

-This project has the objective of beign a skeleton for new micro services projects
+This project has the objective of being a skeleton for new micro services projects

 # Installation